pajicadvance/cherry-on-top/README.md

 ## Compass and Clock Overlays

-Shows useful information in the top left when holding a compass or a clock.
+Shows useful information in the top left when carrying a compass or a clock.

 Compass info:
 - Coordinates